-Also on the program was the world premiere of Sandstone Peak, a composition commissioned by Mélomanie that was created by California-based composer and flautist Bonnie McAlvin.
+Also on the program was the world premiere of Sandstone Peak, a composition commissioned by Mélomanie that was created by New York-based composer and flautist Bonnie McAlvin.

 The program was representative of Mélomanie’s mission to present “provocative pairings of early and contemporary works.”
 The concert was held at the aesthetically and acoustically pleasing performing space at The Delaware Contemporary, Wilmington’s premiere gallery of contemporary art.